-Something bad that is called good out of politeness or timidity.
+A 'curate's egg' is a bad thing that is called good out of politeness or timidity.

 The origin of the phrase is the George du Maurier cartoon "True Humility", printed in the British satirical magazine Punch, on 9th November 1895.
 The cartoon gives fuller insight into its meaning, which relies to some extent on an appreciation of irony.

 Right Reverend Host.
 "I’m afraid you've got a bad Egg, Mr. Jones!"

 The Curate.
 "Oh no, my Lord, I assure you!
 Parts of it are excellent!"